 Their unique sound completely strays away from regular idol projects.

-As a host his professionalism shows, being able to conduct events without much issues – even if the cast is trying to make fun of him or seem uncontrollable.
+As a host his professionalism shows, being able to conduct events without any issues – even if the cast is trying to make fun of him or seem uncontrollable.

-As a guest he typically starts off calm and collected and easily puts the hosts in tears with his antics.
-Here’s some of his best variety appearances.
+As a guest, he typically starts off calm and collected and easily puts the hosts in tears with his antics.
+Here are some of his best variety appearances.